-Volunteers at Second Helpings pick up food donations from grocery stores across the region, and then redistribute the donations to food banks, churches, and soup kitchens to feed the hungry.
-Food pick-ups and drop-offs were once logged using clipboards and pens, and then hand-entered into spreadsheets at the office.
+Volunteers at Second Helpings in Beaufort County, SC pick up food donations from grocery stores across the region, and then redistribute the donations to food banks, churches, and soup kitchens to feed the hungry.
+The organization rescues nearly 3 million pounds of food per year in this way.

-This project replaced the clipboards and pens previously used by Second Helpings volunteers, and it provides more accurate and timely reports for donating stores and other supporting agencies.
+Homeplate thus replaced the clipboards and pencils since it was completed and installed in 2012.
+As a byproduct, Homeplate provides accurate and timely reports for donating stores and other supporting agencies.

-- Non-Profit: Second Helpings, Inc., Hilton Head, SC required on-line food pickup and delivery record keeping and scheduling to replace its manual paper-based system.
+- The Client: Second Helpings, Inc., Hilton Head, SC required on-line food pickup and delivery record keeping and scheduling to replace its manual paper-based system.

-- The University: Bowdoin College, Brunswick, Maine developed the Homebase application with 3 computer science students and an instructor during the spring and summer 2012 semesters.
+- The Student Team: Bowdoin College, Brunswick, Maine developed the Homeplate application with 3 computer science students and an instructor during the spring and summer 2012 semesters.

 - The Software Professional: From 2012 to 2017, Progressive Technology, Inc. in Bluffton, SC provided technical support for Homeplate.
 Since 2017, NPFI has been providing technical support.
 Hosting is provided by Godaddy.